altanner/intro_to_CLI/05_searching.md

 grep dog *night*
 ```

-We won't go into it here, but `grep` can search in very sophisticated ways.
+We won't go into it here, but `grep` can search in very sophisticated ways not possible with `ctrl-f`, for example finding ambiguous spellings, returning matches a certain distance from the actual match, or being able to look ahead or behind to conditionally match the true match.
+Don't worry if that doesn't make sense!

 To use wildcards in the search query itself, we have to use regular expressions ("regex").
-For example searching for variations of spelling, or when a word is near another match, or not showing the match but the word after the match, or the line after the match. **One more note on `grep`: when counting, it only counts the number of __lines__ that the match appears on.
+For example searching for variations of spelling, or when a word is near another match, or not showing the match but the word after the match, or the line after the match. ❗ **One more note on `grep`: when counting, it only counts the number of __lines__ that the match appears on.
 If the same match occurs twice on the same line, it will only count as 1 match. `grep` can count all matches, rather than lines, but you can look that up for yourself**

 Have a more bit of practice with wildcards, by going back a folder (you should be in `command_line_files`) - what do you get if you run these commands?